restcord/restcord/docs/index.md

 FAQ
 ---

-1. Can I run DiscordPHP on a webserver (e.g. Apache, nginx)?
+1. Can I run RestCord on a webserver (e.g. Apache, nginx)?
     - Yes.
 There are caveats though.
 Some of the requests aren't super fast, and can slow down your users responses.
 You should cache as much as you can.
 2. Can I use this to create a bot?
     - Yes, but not the typical kind.
 This does not spawn a long running process, or connect to the websocket gateway like the other lib does.